 Internal Working of Java HashMap

-• Key-Value Pairs: Each entry consists of a unique key and an associated value.
+• Key-Value Structure: Each entry in the map consists of a unique key and its corresponding value.

-• Buckets and Collisions: If multiple keys map to the same bucket (collision), entries are stored in a linked list or tree within that bucket.
+• Collision Handling: If two keys produce the same hash code, their entries are stored in a linked list or balanced tree within the same bucket.

-• Uniqueness: Keys must be unique.
-Adding a value with an existing key overwrites the old value.
+• Key Uniqueness: Keys must be unique.
+If a duplicate key is inserted, the new value replaces the old one.

 • Computes the hash code of the key.

-• Searches the bucket for an entry with the matching key using equals().
+• Searches the bucket for a matching key using equals().

-• put(key, value): Adds or updates a key-value pair.
+• put(key, value): Inserts or updates a key-value pair.

 • get(key): Retrieves the value for a given key.

-• remove(key): Removes the mapping for a key.
+• remove(key): Deletes the mapping for a key.

 import java.util.HashMap;